Thingol: Fictional history

 In The Silmarillion, Thingol is introduced as Elwë, one of the three chieftains (with Finwë and Ingwë) of the Elves who depart from Cuiviénen, the place where the Elves awaken, with the Vala Oromë as ambassadors to Valinor, and who later become Kings.
 Upon his return, he persuades many of his people to follow him west to Valinor.
 This host becomes known as the Teleri.
-Some of the Teleri go to Valinor.
+Some of the Teleri go to Valinor, following Thingol's younger brother Olwë.
 Thingol meanwhile meets Melian the Maia, an angelic immortal, and falls in love with her; they create an enchantment which keeps his people from finding him.
 Others of the Teleri reach the northwestern region of Beleriand, but choose to remain there to look for Thingol, who had disappeared there.
 They later inhabit the forest realm of Doriath, when Thingol reappears and sets up his Kingdom of Doriath and his city of Menegroth; they are among the Sindar or Grey Elves of Beleriand.
 Alone of his people, he is an Elf of the Light as he has seen the light of the Two Trees of Valinor.

 Thingol and Melian have a daughter, Lúthien, who in turn falls in love with the mortal Man Beren.
 Disapproving of their relationship, Thingol sets numerous quests that he thinks impossible for Beren, so as to prevent him from marrying Lúthien.
 One of these quests is to recover one of the priceless star-jewels, the Silmarils which Fëanor had created, and the Dark Lord Morgoth had stolen and set in his crown; but even that quest succeeds.

 Thingol fights several wars with Morgoth.
 He is suspicious of the Noldor Elves when they arrive in Beleriand, and refuses to assist them when they fight Morgoth.
 The hero of Men, Húrin, comes to Menegroth in his old age, lamenting the death of his son Túrin.
 In bitter rage he hurls the treasured necklace of the fallen Noldor city of Nargothrond, the Nauglamír, at Thingol's feet.
 Melian sees Húrin's thought, and deals with him gently; Húrin is sorry, and gives Thingol the Nauglamír.
 Thingol gets some Dwarves to set his Silmaril in the necklace.
 The Dwarves do so, but come to covet the unequalled work, and ask Thingol if they may keep it as payment.
 Thingol angrily refuses; offended, the Dwarves kill him and sack Menegroth.
 The Sons of Fëanor, who had sworn a terrible oath to recover the Silmarils on behalf of their father, later destroy Doriath to recover the Silmaril; they kill Dior, Thingol's grandson, the second and last King of Doriath.